meditationstuff/protocol_1/narrative_writing_bib.md

 		* Levine, Robert, and Thomas Emerson Hukari.
 "The unity of unbounded dependency constructions."
 (No Title) (2006).

 * Di Pego, Gerald.
 WRITE!
 Find the Truth in Your Fiction.
 2016.
+	* King, Stephen.
+Stephen King on Writing: A Memoir on the Craft.
+SIMON AND SCHUSTER, 2000.
+* Horwitz, S. Book Architecture: How to Plot and Outline Without Using a Formula.
+ISBN-10: 0986420409.
+ISBN-13: 978-0986420405.
+2015.
+	* Deacon, Terrence W. The symbolic species: The co-evolution of language and the brain.
+WW Norton & Company, 1998.
+	* Heine, Bernd.
+The grammar of interactives.
+Oxford University Press, 2023.
+	* Wittgenstein.
+Philosophical Investigations.
 * Faulkner, Laura. "" That's convenient, not to say odd": Coincidence, Causality, and Hardy's Inconsistent Inconsistency."
 Victorian Review 37.1 (2011): 92-107.
 * Salkie, Raphael.
 "Enablement and possibility."
 Modes of modality.
 Modality, typology and universal grammar (2014): 319-352.
 * Richardson, Brian.
 Unlikely stories: Causality and the nature of modern narrative.
 University of Delaware Press, 1997.